-- SpiderMan: Was generally a rogue free spirit hero who defied the local authorities constantly and performed acts of vigilantism.
-He also generally scoffed at help and was a pure solo act hero contrasted to the Avengers.
+- Spider-Man is generally a rogue free spirit hero who defies the local authorities constantly and performs acts of vigilantism.
+He also generally scoffs at help and is a pure solo act hero contrasted to the Avengers.
 Nowadays, he's more mature and dedicated to working together with people and being more considerate of the law.

 - Lawn Dogs has two of these as its main characters.
 Adult Trent and kid Devon both have no friends their age.
 Trent does crazy things like holding up traffic just so he can skinny-dip off of a bridge.
 Devon is even crazier.
 She violates rules frequently, such as leaving town when told specifically not to, and even breaks the law and steals chickens for fun.
 She has many weird eccentricities as well.